Nome–Council Highway: Route description

 The Nome–Council Highway begins at a T intersection with Nome Bypass Road and Front Street; the former route travels north from the intersection and forms a partial loop around the main built-up area of Nome, while the latter extends westward from the intersection along the Nome seawall into the city.
 The highway travels southeastward from this intersection, parallel to the Bering Sea.
 For the first mile, the route passes East End Park Ponds to the north, a city park which contains the Swanberg Dredge and is an important point for bird migration.
 After approximately 1.3 mi, the highway intersects Kougarok Road, another state highway, which travels 85 mi northward to the Kougarok River south of the community of Taylor.
 After milepost 2, the road bends northeastward around the mouth of the Nome River.
 On the east bank of the river, the route intersects West Fork Road, East Fork Road, and Fort Davis Road, all of which lead to the former site of Fort Davis, a U.S. Army facility operated during the Nome Gold Rush.
 The area now hosts scattered houses and fishing huts.
 The roadway returns to following the coastline for a few miles, before it bends and continues slightly inland.
 Along this stretch, the highway passes a few quarries.
 Between miles 12 and 14, the road again follows the shore, traveling around Cape Nome, a large headland.

 A picture of the airport at Solomon, along the Nome–Council Road.

+At Mile 14 the road passes the Cape Nome Roadhouse, the last remaining historical roadhouse on the Iditarod Trail.
+The road continues east along a sandy spit of land separating Safety Sound from the Bering Sea, crossing the Safety Bridge at Mile 22.
+Continuing along the Sound as it mixes with the Bonanza River, the road leaves the coast at Mile 31 near the remains of the Council City and Solomon River Railroad, turning left and crossing the Solomon River.
+At Mile 34 the road passes the Solomon, Alaska townsite, and continues inland to the north following Solomon River.
+At Mile 45 the road leaves the main river and follows the East Fork of the Solomon River, gaining a significant amount of elevation until at Mile 53 the road reaches Skookum Pass, the highest point on the road.
+The road then descends to the northeast, reaching the Niukluk River at Mile 72, where the road ends.
+If conditions allow, the river can be crossed in a high clearance vehicle to reach Council, Alaska.